-The School District is a lessee for noncancellable leases of copiers owned by 3rd parties.
+The School District is a lessee for a noncancellable lease of buses owned by 3rd parties.

 At the commencement of a lease, the School District initially measures the lease liability at the present value of payments expected to be made during the lease term.
 Subsequently, the lease liability is reduced by the principal portion of lease payments made.
 The right-to-use lease asset is initially measured as the initial amount of the lease liability, adjusted for lease payments made at or before the lease commencement date, plus certain initial direct costs.
-Subsequently, the lease asset is amortized on the straight-line basis over the shorter of the useful life of the asset or the lease term.
+Due to the lease containing a bargain purchase option that is reasonably certain of being exercised, the lease asset is amortized on the straight-line basis over the useful life of the underlying asset.

-Key estimates and judgments related to leases include how the School District determines (1) the discount rate it uses to discount the expected lease payments to present value, (2) lease term, and (3) lease payments:
+Key estimates and judgments related to leases include how the School District determines the (1) lease term and (2) lease payments: